GuyARoss/orbit/readme.md

 # Orbit SSR
 Golang SSR framework featuring native react support with zero boilerplate.

-__ATTENTION__: The current state of master is a WIP to a stable build; While the API is still being developed.
+__ATTENTION__: The current state of master is a WIP to a stable build while the API is still being developed.

 ![CLI](./.github/cap.png)